 Although the 1976 list follows the same general style, new introductions are now identified only by an adjacent star symbol (no more uppercase or italic font.)
 On the back pane, beneath the list of available publications, there also appear two new accessories for sale: a Cybis name plaque (3.5″ h x 4″ w) for $25, and a vitrine/display case described as a “clear lucite case, carrying the Cybis logo, designed to enhance and protect your sculptures.”
 Only one size was available (10″ square x 16″ high) and it sold for $53.
 This would be an appropriate size for most of their Portraits in Porcelain.
 (All of the Cybis display signs are shown here.)

-Cybis subsequently went back to the ‘separation by collection’ format.
+As shown by this 1982 list, Cybis has now returned to their original ‘separation by collection’ format.
 Sculpture status tags now changed to a lowercase r for retired, nc for “nearing completion”, and c for completed.
+The issuance of a “summer” price list is also a departure from their traditional Spring and Fall publication schedule.
+The sketch-collage art is also gone.

 This 1988 list is a full 8.5″x11″ sheet with printing on both sides of two pages and is odd in several respects.
 Dated February 1, 1988 and titled “Alphabetical Guide by Collection”, it shows only their available pieces; the status-indicators have all gone away.
 It also shows, for all 59 of the limited editions, two issue sizes: one for the USA and another for ‘international’ …..something that had only once before been done, with the original 1970s North American Indians series.
 Cybis never used the dual edition allocation after that, until this list.
 The edition sizes are shown in a split format; e.g., 200/20 for the foxes Chatsworth & Sloane, indicating that Cybis intended to make 200 available for sale in the USA plus an additional 20 for export.
 In all cases the “international issue” is 10% of the USA availability.